himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 09/Usecase09.md

     ![](./media/image40.png)

 1. In the **agent-template-assistant** web app page, enter the following prompt and click on the **Submit icon** as shown in the below image.
+Observe the response.

     ```
     Can you help me choose the best tools for painting my house?